 The Bureau is authorized to adjudicate and dispose of violations of parking laws, ordinances and regulations written pursuant to Islip Town Code.

-A person who has received a notice of violation as provided in this Code may, within the time specified in such 30 days’ notice, appear in person at the Bureau to plead not guilty, whereupon a hearing date shall be set, plead guilty and pay the prescribed fine or plead guilty with an explanation, and the hearing officer shall, at or upon the next hearing date, determine whether such explanation warrants mitigation of the fine, in whole or in part, or refuse to mitigate the same; and notice of said decision shall be forwarded by mail to such person upon such adjudication; or such person may, within the time specified in said notice by a writing mailed to the Bureau, waive a hearing before said Bureau and enter a plea of guilty, and each person with such mailing shall pay the prescribed fine; or such person may, within the time specified in said notice by a writing mailed to the Bureau, waive a hearing and plead guilty with an explanation, whereupon the hearing officer shall, at or before the next hearing date, determine whether such explanation warrants mitigation of the fine, in whole or in part, and notice of such decision shall be provided by mail to such person; or plead not guilty, and a hearing date shall be thereafter fixed and notice thereof forwarded by mail to such person.
+A person who has received a ticket for a violation of this Code, within the time specified in such 30 days' notice, may: 1) appear in person at the Bureau to plead not guilty, whereupon a conference date shall be set; or 2) plead guilty and pay the prescribed fine or plead guilty with an explanation, and the hearing officer shall, at or upon the next hearing date, determine whether such explanation warrants mitigation of the fine, in whole or in part, or refuse to mitigate the same, and notice of said decision shall be forwarded by mail to such person upon such adjudication; or 3) such person may, within the time specified in said notice by a writing mailed to the Bureau, waive a hearing before said Bureau and enter a plea of guilty, and each person with such mailing shall pay the prescribed fine; or 4) such person may, within the time specified in said notice by a writing mailed to the Bureau, waive a hearing and plead guilty with an explanation, whereupon the hearing officer shall, at or before the next hearing date, determine whether such explanation warrants mitigation of the fine, in whole or in part, and notice of such decision shall be provided by mail to such person; or 5) plead not guilty, and a conference date shall be thereafter fixed and notice thereof forwarded by mail to such person.
 At a conference date, if a resolution to the ticket is not reached between the Town Attorney, or his/her designee, and the person who has received a ticket, the matter shall be adjourned and a hearing date shall be provided by mail to the person who has received the ticket.

 In any event where a person shall plead guilty with an explanation, such person shall be entitled to submit a written explanation and/or such evidence as such person may deem appropriate.